sa-muthu/SeqCarver/README.md

 # SeqCarver

-Carve any genome into feature and non-feature sequence blocks from a FASTA + GFF3/GTF annotation.
+Carve a genome into feature and non-feature sequence blocks from a FASTA + GFF3/GTF annotation.
 Outputs a FASTA and a coordinate table covering 100% of the input sequence.

 ---